Djamel Beghal

-Djamel Beghal (also transliterated as Jamel Beghal and Djamel Begal) (جمال بغال; born December 2nd 1965 in Bordj Bou Arréridj, Algeria) is an Algerian terrorist convict.
+Djamel Beghal (also transliterated as Jamel Beghal and Djemal Begal) (جمال بغال; born 2 December 1965) is an Algerian convicted terrorist.

+He is a former French citizen.
 He married Sylvie, a French citizen, in 1990, while working as a youth worker in Corbeil-Essonnes.
 In 1997, he moved his family to Leicester, where Sylvie still lives with their four children.

 On 28 July 2001, he was arrested at Dubai International Airport while transferring from a flight from Pakistan to a flight to Europe; he held a fake French passport.
 Over the next two months, he was interrogated by the Emirati police.
 CAGE, a London-based Islamic activist organization, claimed that Emirati police tortured Beghal during questioning and accused the British and French governments of 'complicity'.
 No evidence was offered to substantiate those claims other than the testimony of Beghal himself.
 Beghal confessed to UAE authorities that he was conspiring to destroy the U.S. embassy in Paris.
 His confession doomed the plot.
 After he was extradited to France on 1 October, Beghal retracted his statement, saying that it had been given under torture.

 In October 2001, Beghal told magistrate Jean-Louis Bruguière that he had visited Osama bin Laden's base in Afghanistan and planned a suicide bomb attack.